DoctorKhan/Manual-Override-Book/src/01_part_glitch_in_code/040_automated_life.md

 To feel superior to someone running on Autopilot is as illogical as a conscious pilot feeling superior to a plane flying itself on a pre-set course.
 It misses the entire point.
 The plane is not your opponent; the other *pilot* is your equal.
 Your task is to see that other Player with respect, always.

-The evidence is overwhelming: human beings operate on autopilot far more than anyone had previously imagined.
-But this raises the crucial question that would drive Sarah's investigation forward: if we're not making most of our decisions, what is?
+The evidence was overwhelming: human beings operate on autopilot far more than anyone had previously imagined.
+But this raised the crucial question that would drive my investigation forward: if we're not making most of our decisions, what is?
 And more importantly, can we learn to access the observer that occasionally steps back from these patterns?

+That investigation would lead me to the most mysterious phenomenon of all: the people who seemed to have cracked the code.